 “So,” I hear you saying, “I didn’t write the song and I won’t earn any song royalties from it.
 So why should I record a cover song?”
 I’m glad you asked.

 #1.
 Cover songs are increasingly popular in the Film & TV market.
-You’ll hear cover songs in commercials, TV shows, and movies.
+As I said, you’ll hear cover songs in commercials, TV shows, and movies.
 Music supervisors are actively searching for them.
-So much so that a top music library like Crucial Music is now accepting cover songs.
-Although you won’t earn any song royalties, you will receive the portion of the sync fee that is paid for the use of the sound recording.
+Although you won’t earn any song royalties, you will receive the portion of the sync fee that is paid for the use of the master recording.
+That’s half of thr all-in fee.
+You can also make a small royalty stream from the sound recording itself through your distributor.

 #2.
 Listeners like cover songs.